fmos/wp-photonav/readme.txt

 == Changelog ==

 = 0.10 =
 * Bugfix: Increased precedence of the img CSS properties to 1 id + 3 classes
+* Generalised CSS and cleaned up JavaScript code

 = 0.9 =
 * Feature: PhotoNav widget (by Norman Stanke)